-The discussion of intent in Arce, supra, 47 Cal.App.5th 700, stands for the unremarkable proposition that section 190.2, subdivision (a)(22) requires that the defendant who "'intentionally killed the victim,'" did so with the specific intent of furthering the activities of the criminal street gang.
+The discussion of intent in Arce, supra, 47 Cal.App.5th 700, stands for the unremarkable proposition that subdivision (a)(22) requires that the defendant who "'intentionally killed the victim,'" did so with the specific intent of furthering the activities of the criminal street gang.
 (Arce, p.
 714.)
 This is made clear by the statutory text, which requires that the defendant intentionally kill the victim and that the murder was carried out to further the activities of the criminal street gang. (§ 190.2, subd. (a)(22).)
 In order for an act to be carried out "to" have some particular effect, the actor must have intended for the act to produce the effect.

 Here, however, defendant was not the actual killer.
-Thus, his sentence enhancement arises under section 190.2, subdivision (c).
+Thus, his sentence enhancement arises under subdivision (c).
 And the intent required by that provision is the "intent to kill" - not the intent to further the activities of the criminal street gang.

-It is true that for defendant's sentence to be enhanced under section 190.2, subdivision (c), the circumstances described in subdivision (a)(22) needed to be found true.
-But that provision requires that the actual killer (i.e., Nunez) intended to further the activities of the criminal street gang.
+It is true that for defendant's sentence to be enhanced under subdivision (c), the actual killer (i.e., Nunez) had to intend to further the activities of the criminal street gang.
+Otherwise, it could not be said that the murder was carried out "to" further the activities of the criminal street gang, and subdivision (c)'s requirement that a special circumstance under subdivision (a) have been found true would not be satisfied.

 But so long as Nunez intended to kill and to further the activities of the criminal street gang; and defendant intended to kill when he aided, abetted, counseled, commanded, induced, solicited, requested, or assisted Nunez, the intent requirements for enhancing defendant's sentence under subdivision (c) are satisfied.
 (See § 190.2, subd. (c).)
 There is no further statutory requirement that defendant also intend to further the activities of the criminal street gang.
 The absence of an instruction requiring that defendant have intended to further the activities of the criminal street gang is not error.

-V. Parole Revocation Fine
+VI.
+Parole Revocation Fine\

 The court imposed a \$300 parole revocation under section 1202.45.
-The parties agree this fine was improper because defendant was sentenced to life without the